dsarma29/Portfolio-Projects/heart_disease_prediction/README.md

 3. *SVM:*
     SVM also showed considerable accuracy.
 Tuning hyperparameters may further enhance performance.
 The 'linear' kernel was used in this case.

+## ✅ **Final Thoughts**

+This project highlights the transformative role of machine learning in healthcare, particularly in predicting life-threatening conditions such as heart disease.
+By combining robust models, clean data, and insightful analysis, we have demonstrated how technology can empower proactive health management.

+🧠 “The future of medicine lies in data-driven decisions.”